larryzodiac/mern/report/README.md

 As mentioned, the `<Provider/>` component acts as a top-level wrapper component for React's Context API.

-_Provider.js_ is a functional component that returns a context _Provider_ component based on an initialised context.
+_Provider.js_ is a functional component that returns a context _provider_ component based on an initialised context.
 Inside this component is rendered `{props.children}` which enables other components down the tree to access the provider(at the top-level).

 To access this data we must use what is known as a _Consumer_ in our other components.